Online Access to collections

 The Archives are open on Mondays, Wednesdays, and Fridays and appointments maybe made between the hours of 9am and 3pm.
 Please contact the Archives to make an appointment.Please refer to the Duplication Services page for information on how researchers can request reproductions or license MVZ archival material.

 MVZ Archive Project

 In January 2012, The Museum of Vertebrate Zoology was awarded a three-year grant from the Council for Library and Information Resources to catalog and make more accessible its hidden archives of fieldnotes, correspondence, annotated maps, images, and artwork.
 This exciting new project will eventually provide access to evidence of the historical, ecological, legal, and sociological context for the vertebrate specimens that comprise the Museum's collections.
 Read more about the CLIR funding here.

 Read the MVZ Archives blog to keep abreast of new developments in the Archives.

-Written by Ashley Lucckesi, a third year student studying Public Health and Molecular & Cell Biology, participating in the IMLS, “Strategic Stewardship for Sustaining the Archives of the Museum of Vertebrate Zoology” project.
+Written by Salaam Sbini, a fourth year history student participating in the IMLS, “Strategic Stewardship for Sustaining the Archives of the Museum of Vertebrate Zoology” project.
 Every so often I go through a correspondence file that goes beyond the United … Continue reading

 MVZ's field note collection contains over 700 bound volumes that encompass the work of more than 250 investigators.
 These books contain information on specimens and species' observations that are not recorded elsewhere in the Museum's catalogs.
 In addition to text, the field note volumes are filled with photographs, drawings, and annotated maps that highlight early collecting localities and associated habitats.